-Cranberry hibiscus plants are tender perennials in USDA zones 8-9 but can be grown as annuals in other zones.
-Because they bloom so late in the season however, the plants often are killed off by frost well before bloom time.
+Cranberry hibiscus plants are tender perennials in USDA zones 8 to 9 but can be grown as annuals in other zones.
+Since they bloom so late in the season; however, the plants often are killed off by frost well before bloom time.
 Cranberry hibiscus may also be grown as a container specimen.

 Cranberry hibiscus favors full sun but will grow in light shade, albeit a bit leggy.
 It grows in a variety of soil types but does best in well-draining soil.